 Pest Guide for Silverfish

 Silverfish are small (about 12mm-19mm long), wingless insects with six legs that got their name from their often bluish-silver color.
 They’re able to live in most environments, but they thrive in dark, damp areas.
 That’s why you’ll often find them in your attic, basement, bathroom, or kitchen.
-If you do find several silverfish, don’t hesitate to call one of our pest control offices to set up an inspection.
+If you do find several silverfish, don’t hesitate to call one of our pest control service areas to set up an inspection.

 These insects feed on a variety of foods, including sugars, starches, cereals, flour, wallpaper, books, paper, mold, and more.
 This makes it easy to find them in various areas of your home or office, but hard to get rid of them.
 Once they find a source of food, they tend to stay near it, so if you find one silverfish, you’ll likely find more in the same area.